addb-swstarlab/OANet/README.md

 ## OANet
-e propose an OANet using the attention mechanism to predict datapase performance so that the relationship between Knob and the workload can also be considered
+We propose an OANet using the attention mechanism to predict datapase performance so that the relationship between Knob and the workload can also be considered